b. Richard Ten Ryk, 24th November 1943, Brooklyn, New York, U.S.A.

 Richard worked with many artists including Roberta Flack, Margie Joseph, The O'Jays, Jennifer Holliday, James Brown, Peter Gabriel and Chaka Khan, with whom he recorded her chart hit 'I'm Every Woman'.

-Richard Tee died in 1993 from prostate cancer.
+Richard Tee died in 1993 from prostate cancer in Cold Spring, New York.